officialfm/valid8ors/README.md

     validates :password, password_strength: true

-You can translate (or overload) the default message via for e.g. (in english): "en.activerecord.errors.models.user.attributes.password.insecure"
+You can translate (or overload) the default message via for e.g. (in english):

+    en.activerecord.errors.models.user.attributes.password.insecure

 ## Absence Validator